 Baining Zhang’s Homepage

-Hello, I am a second year undergraduate student at HKUST.
+Hello, I am a third year undergraduate student at HKUST, currently on exchange at UBC Vancouver.
 I run a more mathematical blog called Peasant Maths.

 Academic Interests

-I am mainly interested in probability theory and mathematical physics.
-Recently, I have been studying random walks (in random environments) and percolation.
+I am mainly interested in probability theory and related fields, including mathematical physics and the geometry of discrete groups.
+Most recently, I have been studying random walks (in random environments).

-An idea which I would like to explore is the dream of universality, which (vaguely) says that the behaviour of a large number of random variables is independent of the individual distributions.
+An idea which I would like to explore is the dream of universality, which (vaguely) says that the behaviour of a large system is independent of the microscopic details.
 A first example of universality is the central limit theorem: the rescaled distribution of the mean of a large number of random variables behaves Gaussian.
-This is still very much the distant goal when proving universality results.
-To a physicist, universality has been extensively studied using the language of renormalisation groups.
-Yet, for mathematicians, a rigorous understanding of universal phenomena is still very much a dream.
-This excellent talk by Martin Hairer should explain more.
+CLT-type results are still very much the goals when proving universality results for other types of stochastic objects.
+To physicists, universality is a fundamental underlying principle of statistical mechanics.
+Yet, for mathematicians, a rigorous understanding of universal phenomena and justification for the principle of universality is still very much a dream.
+This excellent talk by Martin Hairer should explain one tip of the iceberg.

 Notes